ervandew/eclim/doc/content/vim/settings.rst

 There are two types of settings available:

-- **Eclim global / project settings.**
+- **Global workspace / project settings.**

   These are settings that reside in your Eclipse workspace and are used to control certain aspects of the eclim server's behavior.
 These settings can be viewed and modified using one of the following commands:

-  - :ref:`:EclimSettings`
+  - :ref:`:WorkspaceSettings`
   - :ref:`:ProjectSettings`

 - **Vim global variable settings.**